 Reshore Americas Manufacturing

-After decades of jobs moving overseas, the tide has turned adn companies are moving in favor of reshoring.
-Together reshoring and related foreign direct investment by companies returning to the U.S. added 77,000 jobs in 2016, with an additional 13,000 reported for the previous six years, for a total of 338,000 manufacturing jobs reshored since 2010.
-The trajectory toward reshoring continues to accelerate under the Trump administration, with an substantial increase of reported reshoring jobs per month in January 2017, followed up by companies such as Softbank, GM, Spring, Infosys, and Apple announcing reshoring initiatives.
+After decades of jobs moving overseas, the tide has turned and companies are moving in favor of reshoring.
+Together, reshoring and related foreign direct investment by companies returning to the U.S. added 77,000 jobs in 2016, with an additional 13,000 reported for the previous six years, for a total of 338,000 manufacturing jobs reshored since 2010.
+The trajectory toward reshoring continues to accelerate under the Trump administration, with a substantial increase of reported reshoring jobs per month in January 2017, followed up by companies such as Softbank, GM, Spring, Infosys, and Apple announcing reshoring initiatives.
 Retailers are also climbing aboard the reshoring trend.
 Walmart’s manufacturing program, including its June 28 Open Call for U.S. products, is projected to bring back at least 250,000 manufacturing jobs.

 Why are so many companies making the decision to bring jobs back to American shores?
 And how does this benefit manufacturers in the retail industry?

 The Reshoring Initiative lists thirteen separate reasons why retailers can benefit from supporting their project to bring more manufacturing jobs back to America.
 The top reason is the opportunity to promote reshoring case studies, which translates into good public relations.

 Apple’s move toward reshoring reflects another motivation compelling manufacturers to move their operations back to America: supply chain control.
 Apple has traditionally been relying on a supply chain based in East Asia, using Korea to produce memory chips, Japan to produce displays and China to assemble products.
 But this leaves Apple potentially susceptible to disruptive political forces, such as instability on the Korean peninsula and trade disputes between China and the U.S. By pulling back to the U.S., Apple sidesteps potential disruptions to its supply chain.